 Illustrating the kingdom >> Rewards of the Kingdom of Heaven >> Reserved in heaven >>

-Our life is reserved for us in heaven –
+Our life is reserved in heaven –

 Paul was hard-pressed from both directions; he weighed both alternatives and